prasadmuley/prasadmuley.github.io/_posts/2016-8-28-continuous_delivery.md

 ### Why version control plays important role.

-* Developers can work on simultaneously without stepping toeing each other legs.
+* Developers can work on simultaneously without stepping on each others legs.
 * Ability to go back in older version quickly.
 * Track metadata about changes.
 * Developer can test his/her code thoroughly and share it with colleagues.